ben-64/dotfiles/nvim/README.md

 Plugin management is done with [lazy](https://lazy.folke.io/)

+In order to disable a plugin it is possible to add a `enabled = false` in the return.

 - [telescope](https://github.com/nvim-telescope/telescope.nvim): Fuzzy finder with fzf
 - [which-key](https://github.com/folke/which-key.nvim): Display popup with possible keybindings
 - [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua): File explorer